agorf/feed2email/README.md

 ### Getting help

-Issue `feed2email` or `feed2email help` at any point to get a helpful text on how to use feed2email.
+Issue `feed2email` or `feed2email help` at any point to get helpful text on how to use feed2email.

 ## Contributing